Democrat Party (Turkey, 1946–1960): History

 The events and outcome of World War II played a large role in the emergence of the Democrat Party.
-A condemnation of fascism coincided with the defeat of the Axis Powers, and President İsmet İnönü realized that if he did not invite opposition against the CHP, Turkey would fall into social upheaval: one-party governments were no longer acceptable means of rule for modern states.
-Though the Independent Group - an opposition group of independents - was formed upon İnönü's assention as President in 1938, the opposition was weak and confined to 5 - 8% of the parliament.
+A condemnation of fascism coincided with the defeat of the Axis Powers, and President İsmet İnönü realized that if he did not invite opposition against the CHP, Turkey would fall into social upheaval: one-party governments were no longer seen as acceptable means of rule for modern states.
+Though the Independent Group – an opposition group of independents– was formed upon İnönü's assention as President in 1938, the opposition was weak and confined to 5–8% of the parliament.
 On November 1, 1945, İnönü made a speech in which he formally invited the formation of opposition parties in order to align Turkey with the democratic principles that had emerged victorious in the war.

-But other factors were already at work in undermining the rule of the Republican People’s Party— namely, the stagnant nature of the economy.
+But other factors were already at work in undermining the rule of the Republican People's Party – namely, the stagnant nature of the economy.
 Within the CHP and throughout the country, a rift was forming between statists and liberals, and that rift was magnified with the passage of the land reform bill of 1945.
 Although the bill was passed, 4 CHP parliamentarians, Celal Bayar, Adnan Menderes, Refik Koraltan, and Fuat Köprülü signed a motion criticizing party regulations, and were expelled from the CHP.
 They formed the Democrat Party that same year.

-Due to the Democrat Party’s infancy and its inability to fully organize or establish rapport with the Turkish public immediately after its conception, they lost the 1946 national elections with no surprise.
+Due to the Democrat Party's infancy and its inability to fully organize or establish rapport with the Turkish public immediately after its conception, they lost the 1946 national elections with no surprise.
 In the four years that spanned before the next election, İnönü and the CHP tried desperately to reaffirm their popularity in the Republic, but voters were unconvinced that the party could implement any real change after 27 years in power.

 By 1950, the Democrat Party had come to portray itself as the champions of the Turkish people, resentful of the CHP and ruling elite classes, despite the fact that most of its leaders were members of this same bureaucratic class.
 The Democrat Party exploited the CHP's association with Westernization, a source of hostility for the public and a sign they were losing touch with their citizenry.
 Following the example of the DP, the CHP extended its efforts into the villages to compete for votes, inducting the peasantry into politics for the first time.

 In the 1950 elections, the Democrat Party enjoyed a landslide victory and won the majority of seats in the National Assembly, surprising many, especially the Democrats themselves.
-This was because of the winner-takes-all system employed in the elections.
+This was because of the multiple non-transferable vote system employed in the elections.
 Their leader, Adnan Menderes, became Prime Minister and Celal Bayar became president.
 The peaceful transition to power from the CHP to the DP marked the beginning of a competitive political system in Turkey.